Real structures on symmetric spaces: Introduction

 \end{itemize} Moreover, if such a structure exists, then there are exactly $2^n$ equivalence classes of $(G,\sigma)$-equivariant real structures on $G/H$, where $n$ is a non-negative integer than can be calculated explicitly (see \S~\ref{sec:number of eq classes} for details). \end{theorem}

-\begin{remark} The fact that $G$ is assumed to be semisimple, and not just reductive, is crucial for Prop.~\ref{prop:H abelian and finite}, Prop.~\ref{prop:fixed locus of an involution} (see also Rk.~\ref{rk:G not reductive}), and Cor.~\ref{cor:H conjugate for symmetric subgroups}. \end{remark} \begin{remark} The fact that symmetric spaces are spherical is used in the proof of Prop. ~\ref{prop:H abelian and finite}, to say that $N_G(H)/H$ is an abelian group, and in the proof of Cor.~\ref{cor:H conjugate for symmetric subgroups}, to apply Prop.~\ref{prop:HcongugateH'} (which is the only result where some knowledge on the theory of equivariant embeddings for spherical homogeneous spaces is required). \end{remark} \begin{remark} Let $X=G/H$ be a symmetric space with a ($G,\sigma$)-equivariant real structure $\mu$ such that $X(\C)^\mu$ is non-empty.
+\begin{remark} The fact that $G$ is assumed to be semisimple, and not just reductive, is crucial for Prop.~\ref{prop:H abelian and finite}, Prop.~\ref{prop:fixed locus of an involution} (see also Rk.~\ref{rk:G not reductive}), and Cor.~\ref{cor:H conjugate for symmetric subgroups}.
+On the other hand, one can always replace $G$ by its universal covering space to reduce to the case where it is simply-connected. \end{remark}

+\begin{remark} The fact that symmetric spaces are spherical is used in the proof of Prop. ~\ref{prop:H abelian and finite}, to say that $N_G(H)/H$ is an abelian group, and in the proof of Cor.~\ref{cor:H conjugate for symmetric subgroups}, to apply Prop.~\ref{prop:HcongugateH'} (which is the only result where some knowledge on the theory of equivariant embeddings for spherical homogeneous spaces is required). \end{remark} \begin{remark} Let $X=G/H$ be a symmetric space with a ($G,\sigma$)-equivariant real structure $\mu$ such that $X(\C)^\mu$ is non-empty.
 Then $G(\C)^\sigma$ acts on $X(\C)^\mu$ with finitely many orbits and a combinatorial description of these orbits using Galois cohomology is provided in \cite{CFT18} (see also \cite[Chp.~6]{BJ06}). \end{remark}